benhur07b/benhur07b.github.io/_posts/2017-07-28-foss4g-how-to-get-zonal-statistics-in-qgis-and-grass-using-a-polygon-layer-as-zones.md

 ---
 layout: post
-title: "FOSS4G How-to: Get Zonal Statistics in QGIS and GRASS using a Polygon Layer as Zones"
+title: "FOSS4G How-to: Get zonal statistics in QGIS and GRASS using a polygon layer as zones"
 description: This is the second entry for this series.
 In the last entry, we learned how to sample rasters using points.
 This time we'll compute zonal statistics using a polygon layer using QGIS and GRASS.
 tags: [foss4g, how-to, foss4g-how-to, qgis, 2.18.10, grass, 7.2.1]
 pinned: false